gershwin-os/library/README.md

 ## Cleanup

-This command will remove the gershwin-library-$$ARCH.tar.gz:
+This command will remove the gershwin-library-AMD64.tar.gz or gershwin-library-ARM64.tar.gz tar archive:

 ```
 sudo make clean